The effects of slavery are the single largest incident in reshaping and defining the world we see today

 Did you know that August 23rd is International Slavery Remembrance Day?
 No, well don’t worry you are not alone.
 We think that everyone should know and commemorate this day and we hope, with your help, to make this happen.

-Slavery Remembrance is a national organisation set up to acknowledge and honour the victims of the Transatlantic Slave Trade and promote International Slavery Remembrance Day (23/08).
-We believe the victims of the Transatlantic Slave Trade are equally important as the victims of the Holocaust and WW1&2 yet unfortunately they do not receive the same recognition or commemoration.
+African Holocaust Remembrance is a national organisation set up to acknowledge and honour the victims of the Transatlantic Slave Trade and promote International Slavery Remembrance Day (23/08).
+We believe the victims of the Transatlantic Slave Trade are equally important as the victims of the Jewish Holocaust and WW1&2 yet unfortunately they do not receive the same recognition or commemoration.
 For too long their story has been sidelined by history, we have set out to change that.

 The effects of slavery are arguably the single largest incident in reshaping and defining the world we see today and can no longer be overlooked.